phoerious/InsertCoin-Docs/en-US/index.markdown

 This is the documentation for **InsertCoin 2.2.x (S)SE** for the HTC Sensation which currently is the most stable version of InsertCoin ROM.
 There are several variants for Sensation, Desire and EVO as well as older or newer versions of these variants.
-Have alook at the branches list in the sidebar at the right.
+Have a look at the branches list in the sidebar at the right.

 ## How can I contribute?